 This takes place before "The Future in the Past".
 This story is partially AU since I started writing this before season 8 aired.

 I don't own Bones.

 They had taken away his office and put him in the bullpen.
-They wouldn't let him work on cases and made him do endless paperwork.
+They wouldn't let him work on active cases and they made him do endless paperwork.
 He refused to quit and he refused to break.
 If anything, the endless questions and the endless paperwork made him more determined to stick it out.
 He would never allow anyone to chase away him from his job.
 Never.

 After his third trip to the bathroom, Booth was sure that there wasn't anything left in his stomach to lose and still his stomach insisted that there was.
-Staggering out of the bathroom, Booth called Cam.
+Staggering out of the bathroom, Booth finally called Cam.

 Angry that he couldn't find Booth, Hodgins returned to the Lab to look for Cam.
 When he had been told that she had called in sick, he called her.

 "Cam, do you know where Booth is?"

 Very tired, Cam rubbed her forehead.
 "Yes, he's in the hospital.
 I brought him here last night.
 They're getting ready to run some tests on him to see if his brain tumor has come back."